 Family units include census families and persons not in census families.
 Census families are comprised of: 1) couples (married or common-law, including same-sex couples) living in the same dwelling with or without children, and 2) single parents (male or female) living with one or more children.
 Persons who are not matched to a family become persons not in census families.
 They may be living alone, with a family to whom they are related, with a family to whom they are unrelated or with other persons not in census families.

+The Government of Canada does not have an official definition of poverty.
+However, poverty is often expressed as a measure of relative income.
 Low income situation of individuals is determined using the Census Family Low Income After Tax Measure (CFLIM-AT).
 Individuals are defined as having low income if their adjusted after tax income falls below 50% of the total population median adjusted after-tax income.
 Adjusted after-tax income is derived by dividing census family income by the square root of the census family size and assigning this value to all persons in the census family.
 This adjustment distributes income among the members of the census family and takes into account the economies of scale present in larger families, the increasing number of people living on their own and the decline in family size over time.

 The information in this table is based on the updated methodology for Census Family Low Income After-Tax Measure (CFLIM-AT) statistics derived from the T1 Family File.
 The updated methodology was introduced in April 2018.
 Statistics based on the former methodology can be found in CANSIM table 111-0015.
 For more information on methodological changes, please consult the research paper ‘Methodology Changes: Census Family Low Income Measure Based on the T1 Family File’ (catalogue no. 75F0002M).